Billionaire Profile

 Early Life

-Len Blavatnik was born in Odesa, Ukrainian SSR, in 1957, to a Jewish family.
+Len Blavatnik was born in Odessa, Ukrainian SSR (now Ukraine), on June 14, 1957.
+He is from a Jewish family.
 His family moved to Yaroslavl, Russia, when he was a child.
-He studied at the Moscow State University of Railway Engineering but did not complete his coursework due to his family's request for emigration visas.
-In 1978, Blavatnik emigrated to the United States.
-He later received a master's degree in computer science from Columbia University and an MBA from Harvard Business School.
+He attended the Moscow State University of Railway Engineering but did not complete his coursework due to his family's request for emigration visas.
+In 1978, the Blavatnik family emigrated to the United States.

 Rise to Success